FLOIP/flow-spec/api-specification.md

 _Response_:

 The response from the server must adhere to the [JSON API specification](http://jsonapi.org/format/#crud-creating-responses) for POST responses.
-Systems may make use of the `204 No Content` response mechanism to report acceptance to clients without sending back long documents.
-(This is supported when all UUIDs have been provided by the client.)
+When Client-Generated IDs are provided, systems should make use of the `204 No Content` response mechanism to report acceptance to clients without sending back long documents.

 _Response example:_